-The scope of work might be the most important part of a construction agreement – even more important than the price!
+The scope of work might be the most important part of a construction agreement – even more important than the price.
 Without a defined scope of work, there’s no way to know what work must be done.
 That means it’s incredibly important to establish the scope when contracting to show what tasks must be done, and who’s responsible for those tasks.

-The scope of work might be the most foundational piece of a construction agreement.
+The scope of work might be the most foundational piece of a construction contract.
 It should clearly communicate the expectations of the contractor or sub.
 Without a clearly defined scope of work, the potential for defects, payment disputes, and project delays will soar.

 A contract acts as a north star, especially when it clearly sets out the scope of work and the cost of that work.
 That way, there’s absolutely no question as to what work needs to be done, and what will be paid for it.
+Clear contract provisions are essential for minimizing confusion — and disputes.
 Plus, when the contract is in writing, it will be obvious how a change to that scope of work will be made (typically via change order).

 There’s no single way to set out the scope of work.
 Still, there are some general considerations that should be included.

 Clear wording and terminology go a long way to minimize the risks of disputes, claims, and litigation.
 The scope of work should use terms that everyone understands — including the terms used for each party to the agreement.
 The construction business is rife with industry jargon and abbreviations, be sure anyone reading the scope of work can actually understand it.

 A short, concise statement summarizing the project description.
 The overview should list critical objectives that must be achieved in order to complete the project successfully.